metagentools/VStrains/README.md

 Runpeng Luo and Yu Lin, VStrains: De Novo Reconstruction of Viral Strains via Iterative Path Extraction From Assembly Graphs

-<a name="sec7"></a>
+<a name="sec8"></a>
 # Feedback and bug reports

 Thanks for using VStrains.
-Please feel free to provide any feedback or raise any concern via `Issues`.
+If any bugs be experienced during execution, please re-run the program with additional `-d` flag and provide the `vstains.log` together with user cases via `Issues`